 Last week I was up in Wisconsin volunteering on the Ice Age Trail.
-When I finished on Sunday I though I’d jet up to Ladysmith to photograph the building.
-I was excited when I first observed the building.
+When I finished on Sunday I though I’d drive up to Ladysmith.
+I was excited when I first saw the building.
 It is a classic WPA era building with the signature corner-stone on the lower left of the building.

 When I initially looked into this one I noticed it was listed as having a mural.
-The wpamural webiste list the name of the work “Development of The Land” by Elsa Jemne.
-But I did nothing to find anything else out.
-When I visited on Sunday the building was closed.
+When I visited it was a Sunday and the building was closed.
 I tried to peer through the windows but could not see the mural.
-So while I was sitting outside I check my phone and found out this one has been painted over.
+So while I was sitting outside, I checked my phone and found out this one had been painted over.
 “Painted Over” I said out loud to myself.
 How could artwork like this be painted over?

 Does anyone else know about the Ladysmith Wisconsin Post Office?
-Does anyone happen to have any old photographs of this building or the mural that once existed?
-I’d love to hear from you if you do?
+Does anyone happen to have any old photographs of this building or the mural that once existed here?
+I’d love to hear from you?

 Thanks for stopping by

 - Personal visit on 7/26/2012 by David, Post Office Freak

 - (affiliate link) Democratic Vistas: Post Offices and Public Art in the New Deal: [Hardcover] Marlene Park, Gerald E. Markowitz